mikey-t/swig/docs/SwigDevNotes.md

     - Set alternate swigfile location
     - Suppress warnings from startup checks (such as for dual typescript/non-typescript swigfile where consumer is doing their own transpilation)
 - Testing
   - Troubleshoot issue with intermittent deletion failure due to file handle on esbuild.exe within node_modules.
 It's unclear what process is not releasing it's lock on that file fast enough (probably tsx from a previous spawn call?) - it seems to always work on the second try after this error happens.
 I'll need to create a simpler example method that repeats in a loop for greater chance of repro, then perhaps dynamically log process owner in code since it doesn't stick around long enough to check after the fact.
 Might also have something to do with pnpm instead of npm and windows hard links.
-Not my first choice, but I could try adding a delay in before each deletion of any node_modules directory.
   - Add additional tests:
     - Tests that verify various error/warning messages for syntax mismatches
     - Tests that verify exported classes are not considered runnable swig tasks (currently there's a bug causing some project/syntax combos to still do this - add some tests while fixing the bug)